 With the new VCC structure, the above problem can be overcome.

-Some of the features of the VCC are given below,
+Some of the features of the Variable Capital Company(VCC) are given below,

 - The register of the shareholder of the VCC, will not be required to disclose it to the public, but it would be required to disclose it to Accounting & Corporate Regulatory Authority (“ACRA”), Monetary Authority of Singapore (“MAS”) and other authorities as and when required.